learn-co-students/module-2-code-challenge-round-1-nyc-clarke-web-010620-module-2-code-challenge---late-show-1581087474/README.md

 There should be a show page for each Guest.
 It should display the:

-- Guest's name
+- [x] Guest's name
-- Guest's occupation
+- [x] Guest's occupation

-On the Guests index page, clicking on a guest's name should navigate to the show page.
+[x] On the Guests index page, clicking on a guest's name should navigate to the show page.

 ### 2. Appearance Model

 To log that a specific Guest appeared on a certain Episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that:

-- Guest can appear on many episodes
+- [x] ]uest can appear on many episodes
-- Episode can have multiple guests
+- [x] Episode can have multiple guests
-- Appearance stores a numeric rating
+- [x] Appearance stores a numeric rating

 ### 3. New Appearance Form